toyxyz/A8R8_ComfyUI_nodes/README.md

 Update

 2024/12/31 Changed the input number of the Attention Couple Regions node to be adjustable.
+Modify the weight max to 100

 ![image](https://github.com/user-attachments/assets/69d9b855-ad3d-404d-8b30-4ed66ca643ef)